Tealium/tealium-ios-airship-remote-command/airship.md

 {{% code-tab "Objective-C" %}}

-The following example creates a Tealium instance and then registers the Usabilla remote command for Objective-C:
+The following example creates a Tealium instance and then registers the Airship remote command for Objective-C:

 {{%note%}}The code is written in Swift and requires a Bridging Header in your Xcode project for this to work correctly.{{%/note%}}